 PC System Utilities Software: What We Tested, What We Found

-We also recorded three passes with BootRacer to measure improvements to boot-up speed.
-Each product in our review has a startup manager, which we used to optimize the startup.
-We only disabled apps the software recommended.
+We also recorded three passes with BootRacer to measure improvements to bootup speed.
+Each product in our review has a startup manager, and we only disabled apps the software recommended.

 Every computer is unique, with its own challenges and issues.
-As such, the results of our testing should be considered indicative and not definitive.
-You could experience different results.
+As such, the results of our testing are indicative of comparative performances and not a definitive example of what you'll experience.

 With that said, this was the general result of the tests:

 Optimizing your PC is a mixed bag.
-In our tests, the average overall improvement to the test PC was 8.3 percent.
-The best product only produced an overall improvement of 12 percent.
-In practical terms, you'd need an improvement of at least 20 percent for it to be noticeable.
-While each product produced an overall improvement, some products actually made the test PC slower in particular tests.
-For example, Norton Utilities' overall score for Graphics Processing was -5.64 percent.
+In our tests, the average overall improvement to the test PC was 4.81 percent.
+The best product only produced an overall improvement of about 12 percent, while the worst decreased performance by 10.55 percent.
+In practical terms, you need an improvement of at least 20 percent for it to be noticeable.

 Optimization is easy with each product.
-With nearly every product on our lineup, all you need to do is click the Optimize button, and the software takes care of the rest.
-Where these utility suites differ is in how much control you get over what optimization does.
+With nearly every product we reviewed, all you need to do is click the Optimize button, and the software takes care of the rest.
+Where these utility suites differ is in how much control you get over what they optimize.
 A one-click solution works for those who don't know much about computers, but more advanced users will want to dig into the details.
 Not all products allow you to do that.